Worshipful Company of Upholders

 Plaque noting the site of the Upholders' Hall, which was destroyed in 1666.

 The Worshipful Company of Upholders is one of the Livery Companies of the City of London.
 "Upholder" is an archaic word for "upholsterer".
 In past times, upholders did not just manufacture and sell upholstered goods but were cabinet makers, undertakers, soft furnishers, auctioneers, and valuers.
 The organisation was formed on 1 March 1360 and officially incorporated by a Royal Charter granted by Charles I in 1626.
 The Company originally had the right to set standards for upholstery within London and to search, seize and destroy defective upholstery.
 However, over the years, the Company's power has eroded, as has the profession of upholsterers, because of the advancement of technology.

 The Livery's purpose today is:

 To Uphold the livery of the Upholders, ensuring it continues to flourish.
 Upholding the craft of the Upholder and through charitable giving uphold individuals and organisations connected with our trade and Livery.

-To celebrate the 400th anniversary of its first charter, next year, the Livery is sponsoring a project with 12 Catherdrals and 1 prison to create the most significance piece of Opus Anglicanum embroidery to be made in 500 years.
+To celebrate the 400th anniversary of its first charter, this year, the Livery is sponsoring a project with 12 Catherdrals and 1 prison to create the most significant piece of Opus Anglicanum embroidery to be made in 500 years.
 The embroidery has been designed by international iconographer Aidan Hart, well known for designing the Royal Anointing Screen used at the coronation of King Charles III.
 All practical training, support and project management will be provided by the Royal School of Needlework.
-The embroidery will be performed by over 80 volunteer stitchers.
+The embroidery is being completed by over 100 volunteer stitchers.
 In St Pauls, Durham, Liverpool, Lincoln, Exeter, St Albans, Winchester, Salisbury, Southwell, Derby, Norwich and Lichfield cathedrals and the charity Fine Cell Work.

-The Circle of Life has been designed with 15 detailed Opus Anglicanum panels, depicting the participating cathedrals, the Upholders’ crest and the Company’s history.
+The Circle of Life has been designed with 25 detailed Opus Anglicanum panels, depicting the participating cathedrals, the Upholders’ Armorial Bearings and the Company’s history.